East Mountain Teaching: Moheyan (late eighth century CE, 大乘和尚 or 摩訶衍)

 Moheyan (late eighth century CE) was a proponent of the Northern School.
+However, as van Schaik observes, the exclusive association of Moheyan with the Northern School is problematic, as Moheyan may have actually counted the famous champion of Southern Chan, Shenhui, as one of his teachers; and texts containing Moheyan's teachings exhibit an attempt at harmonizing sudden and gradual aspects of practice.

+Luis Gómez observes that while Moheyan's sectarian affiliations are unclear, he seems to have belonged to a late Northern branch which leaned strongly toward Southern Chan teachings.
+Gómez regards Moheyan as doctrinally closer to the sudden teaching of the Southern School than Northern gradualism.
+For Gómez, Moheyan's doctrinal stance is more important than his lineage affiliation, which he regards a matter of religious politics.
+There is also evidence that Moheyan had connections to the Baotang school.
+However, according to Gómez, the exclusive focus on "spiritual lineage" in the traditional sense overlooks that Moheyan was not trying to conform to a received doctrine.
+Gómez states rather that "he [Moheyan] was his own man, a moderately creative religious specialist who borrowed and innovated at will.
+The concepts of 'teacher' and 'lineage' serve a variety of ahistorical functions in his hagiography, as they do in that of so many other Buddhist masters—they are devices for recognizing or claiming inspiration, influence, and political and institutional allegiance."

 Moheyan traveled to Dunhuang, which at the time belonged to the Ancient Tibetan Empire, in 781 or 787 CE.

 Moheyan participated in a prolonged debate with Kamalashila at Samye in Tibet over sudden versus gradual teachings, which was decisive for the course the Tibetan Buddhist tradition took:

 Broughton identifies the Chinese and Tibetan nomenclature of Mohoyen's teachings and identifies them principally with the East Mountain Teachings:

 The teachings of Moheyan and other Chan masters were unified with the Kham Dzogchen lineages {this may or may not be congruent with the Kahma (Tibetan: bka' ma) lineages} through the Kunkhyen (Tibetan for "omniscient"), Rongzom Chokyi Zangpo.

 The Dzogchen ("Great Perfection") School of the Nyingmapa was often identified with the 'sudden enlightenment' (Tibetan: cig car gyi ‘jug pa) of Moheyan and was called to defend itself against this charge by avowed members of the Sarma lineages that held to the staunch view of 'gradual enlightenmnent' (Tibetan: rim gyis ‘jug pa).